🚀 Is building a website too difficult? Let me guide you step by step—Learn about the 「Naibabiji WordPress Website Building Coaching Service」 →

 Plugin Backup

-Plugin backup is a mainstream method for backing up WordPress websites.
+Plugin backup is a mainstream method for WordPress website backup.
 WordPress has many free and paid backup plugins, all of which can achieve one-click backup of website data from the Admin Dashboard.

 WordPress Website Backup Plugins

-From the WordPress Admin Dashboard plugin repository, searching for „backup“ will bring up many backup plugins.
+From the WordPress Admin Dashboard plugin repository, searching for „backup“ will yield many backup plugins.
 Their function is the same: to package your website„s database and files, then save them to the server, another location, or download them locally.

-Here, I'd like to recommend a few backup plugins that Naiba has used (these introduced may not necessarily be the best; you can also choose your own preferred plugins).
+Here, I'd like to recommend a few backup plugins that Naiba has used (the ones introduced here are not necessarily the best; you can also choose your preferred plugins).

 UpdraftPlus: WP Backup & Migration Plugin (with usage tutorial)